Flapping Pages: An International ARC Program

 - Spread the word!
 Even if you don’t have arcs (or love them too much to pass them along), this will only work if people know it is an option!
 If international bloggers don’t know about this resource to make requests, I may as well just throw my ARCs into the void.

 - If you are financially able, send a donation to help get more ARCs in the hands of international readers.
-I have set up a Paypal account specifically for Flapping Pages to help offset the costs of shipping; I put in $30 per month and will do monthly shipping goals for transparency.
+I have a ko-fi account specifically for Flapping Pages to help offset the costs of shipping; I put in $30 per month and will do monthly shipping goals for transparency.

 How can I get updates?
 You can sign up for the Flapping Pages Newsletter!
 Vicky and I are collaborating to put together a monthly (at first, it may increase to bi-weekly) email that will include a list of all ARCs available for request, program updates and donor shout-outs, and I am sure more down the road!